Dynamic Electromagnetic Navigation: Introduction

 In \cite{cavusoglu2018sysidMRIcatheter}, the dynamics of an MRI-guided catheter are identified and analyzed.
 The authors approximate the dynamics of the catheter using a 2D linear dynamical black-box model, identified by exciting the system with a chirp signal.
 The work of \cite{hamal2014robustMicro} derives a dynamic model of a microrobot controlled by an eMNS.
 Parameter uncertainties are incorporated into the model, leading to the synthesis of an $\mathcal{H}_\infty$ robust control algorithm.
 The authors of \cite{sitti2009dynamicMicro} develop a dynamic model of a microrobot, actuated by a pair of Helmholtz coils.
 The model is utilized as a simulation tool to understand the influence of design parameters on the microrobot's motion behavior.

 The application of ILC to improve the tracking performance of inverted pendulum systems has been explored by several researchers in the field.
 The work of \cite{hehn2013ILCpend} employs a frequency-domain ILC scheme to enhance the tracking accuracy of a quadrocopter while maintaining the stability of an inverted pendulum.
 Their approach leverages the periodicity of the trajectories to decompose the correction and error signal using a Fourier series, resulting in an ILC algorithm that has low computational cost.
 A more general approach that parametrizes inputs and state trajectories with basis functions has been proposed in \cite{carlo2020mpc}, where similar robotic testbeds have been used.
-In \cite{petriu2009ILC_pend}, the potential of proportional-derivative-type ILC schemes is explored, implemented in both serial and parallel configurations, aiming to enhance the tracking performance of an inverted pendulum system mounted on a cart.
+In \cite{petriu2009ILC_pend}, the potential of proportional-derivative-type (PD) ILC schemes is explored, implemented in both serial and parallel configurations, aiming to enhance the tracking performance of an inverted pendulum system mounted on a cart, while metaheuristic-based tuning of PD-type ILC for other applications is discussed in \cite{precup2024metaheuristic}.